TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'How long does it take to get an ADU permitted?'
     faq__list--item__answer: 'Abodu permitting times depend on where you live.
-Legally, cities must approve your permit within 120 days, but if you live in San Jose, we can secure your permit in less than 1 week.'
+Legally, cities must approve your permit within 120 days, but if you live in San Jose, we can secure your permit in less than 1 day.'
   -
     type: faq__list--item
     faq__list--item__question: 'Do ADUs affect my property value?'
     faq__list--item__answer: 'Yes.
 Installing an Abodu in your backyard will certainly increase your property value.
-After all, it’s an additional 495 sq feet of permanent living space on your lot.
+After all, it is an additional 495 sq feet of permanent living space on your lot.
 The increased bedrooms, bathroom and kitchen are viewed as additions to the primary home.'
   -
     type: faq__list--item
-    faq__list--item__question: 'Will my property reassessed for tax purposes by adding an ADU?'
+    faq__list--item__question: 'What happens to my property taxes when I add an ADU?'
-    faq__list--item__answer: 'The answer is generally yes, but your property tax assessment will not increase based on the increased value of the entire lot, just the increased value from adding an Abodu.
-Customers tell us this is generally an increase of ~$1000 - $2000 per year.'
+    faq__list--item__answer: 'Your main home''s property tax basis will NOT be reassessed when you add an ADU (important for our CA homeowners due to Prop 13).
+Your property taxes will only increase by the value of the ADU on your property.
+Customers tell us this is generally an increase of ~$1,000 to $2,000 per year.'
   -
     type: faq__list--item
     faq__list--item__question: 'How does financing work for ADUs?'